 Then drizzle in some olive oil

 Toss to coat.
 Here’s another secret – do not salt the kale just yet.
 Adding salt before it goes into the oven is just bad, soggy news.
 The salt will make the kale leaves leach out some water, which in turn will make them soggy in the oven.
-And that mans soggy kale, not crispy kale.
+And that means soggy kale, not crispy kale.

 After tossing with olive oil, bake in the oven until the leaves are shatteringly crisp but still bright green.
 Timing depends on how much olive oil you use.
 Then season with salt.